geotools/geotools/docs/user/tutorial/advanced/abstractdatastore.rst

   JDBC ResultSets or random access file may use hasNext() to indicate that they are streaming over existing result set.

-  Our implementation of next() will simply start a newLine for the feature that is about to be written.
+  Our implementation of next() will start a newLine for the feature that is about to be written.

 3. Add writeFeatureID():